 Overview

 Accredited data recipients are providers that may receive consumer data via Australia’s Consumer Data Right, after a rigorous consent process takes place.
-Accredited data recipients must meet many legal requirements, including the requirement to only collect and use data they require to provide a product or service.
+Accredited data recipients must meet strict legal requirements, including the requirement to only collect and use data they require to provide a product or service.
 They must also meet IT requirements

 Consent requirements